stevenandrewcarter/gouter/README.md

 Configuration
 -------------

-You will be able to configure from the http://localhost:9090/config url.
+You will be able to configure from the http://localhost:8080/admin url.
 Please use the web interface to configure the routes and for additional statistical information about Gouter.

+Application configuration can be altered in the config directory.
+The [gcfg](https://code.google.com/p/gcfg/) is used to manage the database connections and other application specific configurations.

 Data
 ----

 Route data and usage statistics are stored in a local mongo database.
-Still need to allow for the database configuration.
+By default the name of the database will be gouter and the host will be the localhost.
+Please update the application configuration to suite your environment.

 References
 ----------